PTM-Psi on the Cloud: Methods

 \subsection{Cloud-based HPC cluster}

-The simulations described here were carried out on Azure Quantum Elements (AQE or Elements) housed and developed by Microsoft Corporation, USA.
-The AQE platform offers a hybrid computing environment with a wide variety of hardware for high-performance computing (HPC).
-Each cluster includes utility nodes for scripting, analysis of results, rendering, and visualization through the Open OnDemand\texttrademark{} web-based client\cite{OpenOndemand}.
-Depending on the workflow characteristics, the compute nodes can be interconnected with fast fabrics such as InfiniBand.
-For this research, we utilized two types of nodes: 1) GPU-nodes containing 96 Intel Xeon (Sapphire Rapids) processor cores and 8 H100 GPUs, connected with high-speed NVLink GPU interconnects, per node; and 2) CPU-only nodes containing 120 AMD EPYC 7V12 processor cores per node.
-The heterogeneous nature of the hardware is suitable for diverse workloads and workflows.
-Jobs from other traditional HPC platforms are easy to migrate to the AQE through a Slurm queuing system \cite{SLURM1,SLURM2} for cloud-based high-performance computing and artificial intelligence (AI).
+The simulations described here were carried out on the AQE platform, housed and developed by Microsoft Corporation, USA.
+AQE offers a hybrid computing environment with a wide variety of hardware for HPC { through Azure Virtual Machines (VMs)}.
+An AQE cluster { can be configured with several types of VMs, each optimized for a specific purpose.} Furthermore, each cluster includes utility nodes for scripting, analysis of results, rendering, and visualization through the Open OnDemand\texttrademark{} web-based client\cite{OpenOndemand}.
+Depending on the workflow characteristics, the compute nodes can be interconnected with fast fabrics such as InfiniBand or NVLink.
+For this research, we used two types of nodes: 1) graphics processing unit (GPU)-nodes containing 96 Intel Xeon (Sapphire Rapids) processor cores and eight H100 GPUs, connected with high-speed NVLink GPU interconnects, per node {(ND\_H100\_v5 series)}; and 2) CPU-only nodes containing 120 AMD EPYC 7V12 processor cores per node, {4 GB of RAM per core, and a 200 Gb/s Mellanox HDR InfiBand interconnect (HBv2 series). \ptmpsi\ was also tested on other Azure VM families, including the NCv3 series featuring V100 GPUs and the NC\_A100\_v4 series with A100 GPUs.} The heterogeneous nature of the Cloud hardware architecture is suitable for diverse workloads and workflows.
+Furthermore, jobs from other traditional HPC platforms are easy to migrate to the AQE through a SLURM queuing system \cite{SLURM1,SLURM2}.